swarup4/job-search/README.md

 # JobPilot

-**A personal, agentic AI job-search co-pilot — fully local, single-user, no cloud LLM dependency.**
+**A personal, agentic AI job-search co-pilot — local-first, single-user, all generation on your own hardware.**

 JobPilot discovers relevant job openings, analyzes how well they match your resume, tailors your resume per job description, and helps you fill out applications — all through a set of coordinated AI agents running entirely on your own machine.